Crimean Tatar language: History

 The formation period of the Crimean Tatar spoken dialects began with the first Turkic invasions of Crimea by Cumans and Pechenegs and ended during the period of the Crimean Khanate.
 However, the official written languages of the Crimean Khanate were Chagatai and Ottoman Turkish.
 After Islamization, Crimean Tatars wrote with an Arabic script.

 In 1876, the different Turkic Crimean dialects were made into a uniform written language by Ismail Gasprinski.
 A preference was given to the Oghuz dialect of the Yalıboylus, in order to not break the link between the Crimeans and the Turks of the Ottoman Empire.
 In 1928, the language was reoriented to the middle dialect spoken by the majority of the people.

 In 1928, the alphabet was replaced with the Uniform Turkic Alphabet based on the Latin script.
 The Uniform Turkic Alphabet was replaced in 1938 by a Cyrillic alphabet.
 During the 1990s and 2000s, the government of the Autonomous Republic of Crimea under Ukraine encouraged replacing the script with a Latin version again, but the Cyrillic has still been widely used (mainly in published literature, newspapers and education).
 The current Latin-based Crimean Tatar alphabet is the same as the Turkish alphabet, with two additional characters: Ñ ñ and Q q.
 In the Russian-annexed "Republic of Crimea" all official communications and education in Crimean Tatar are conducted exclusively in the Cyrillic alphabet.

+As part of soviet authorities efforts to destroy Crimean Tatar identity Crimean Tatar books were destroyed and education was banned in the language by soviet authorities following the Sürgünlik.
+Similarly following the Russian annexation of Crimea access to education and media in Crimean Tatar has been suppressed by Russian authorities.